WildMeOrg/old_wildme-docs/docs/researchers/wbia/wbia_ggr.md

         )
 ```

+CVS: I'd like a lot more in this discussion of HS:
+CVS: (1) Please briefly explain the config list / dictionary.
+What are the parameters?
+What parameters are not here?
+How do we do specify name scoring vs. annotation scoring?
+CVS: (2) What is to be done with the query_result object that is returned?
+CVS: (3) In doing GGR 16 and 18, we broke the query and analysis processes up into subsets of images - e.g. by car or by region.
+How is this done and coordinated?
+Are there old scripts that show this?
+CVS: (4) I'm guessing we could add --- right here --- a method of sampling the annotations from a single animal so there are at most 5-6 (I forget what we called this)
+CVS: (5) Can we revise the query_chips_graph method so that we can pass in a search method rather than build the method inside?
+If we could expose it and its API (if it is an object rather than a method, which as I think about it I'm guessing it is) then we could more easily substitute in a new method.
+An additional idea is to pass it as an argument with a default value of None, and if it is None it gets rebuilt internally.
+Through this idea, we just have to get the API right.
+CVS: (6) (Perhaps not an HS issue, but...)
+If I ran only HS, how would I run the pairwise decision part.

 ### VAMP Verifier

 Similarly to HotSpotter, the VAMP algorithm is executed automatically by both the GraphID and LCA algorithms.
 That being said, the HotSpotter algorithm does not need to be trained on new species whereas a new VAMP model does need to be trained.
 To train VAMP, there needs to be pre-existing ID decisions within the WBIA database.
 The algorithm may bootstrap its training data using the raw decisions or from an ID graph.

 **Train & Deploy**

+CVS: What is done in check_ggr_valid_aids that is special to GGR?

 ```python
 import wbia